chriswininger/ai-document-query-system/spring-ai-demo-backend/README.md

 To simplify this I'm checking in the generated jooq code.
 If you make changes to the schema manually run:
 `./gradlew jooqGenerate` and checkin the changes with your migration.

-## How To Open OLLAMA to Network requests
+### OLLAMA -- How To Open OLLAMA to Network requests

 https://www.reddit.com/r/ollama/comments/1bwhgfx/trying_to_connect_to_the_api_over_the_network/